xLSX285/EnterpriseG/README.md

 </div>

 `Files required:`
-- install.wim (EN-US or ZH-CN, no updates, must contain Pro, supports multi-edition)
+- install.wim (EN-US, no updates, must contain Pro, can be multi-edition.
+You can build one using UUP Dump for example.)
-- Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD
-- Microsoft-Windows-Client-LanguagePack-Package... .esd

-> .esd files are obtainable through [**UUP Dump**](https://uupdump.net/) or the [**releases**](https://github.com/xLSX285/EnterpriseG/releases) page.
+> The script automatically downloads all required files for Build 17763, 19041, 22000, 22621 and 26100.
+You just need to provide an install.wim image.
+If you work with other builds, you must additionally obtain Microsoft-Windows-Client-LanguagePack-Package...esd and Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD yourself. .esd files are obtainable through [**UUP Dump**](https://uupdump.net/).

 `How to get started:`
-1. Place all 3 files in the root directory of the script
+1. Place install.wim in the root directory of the script
-2. Adjust the config.json to your likings
+2. Adjust the config.json if necessary
-3. Run **Build.ps1** and wait for the reconstruction to complete
+3. Execute **Build.ps1**

-> Make sure your machine can execute PS scripts. **Set-ExecutionPolicy RemoteSigned**
+> Make sure your machine can execute PowerShell scripts. **Set-ExecutionPolicy RemoteSigned**
 >
 <div align="center">